Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 - Card
 - Footer

-Each of these elements, and more, would be separate Components, and you would define a file for each.
+Each of these elements would be separate Components, and you would define a file for each.

 Components can be nested.
 That is one Component can be the child of another Component.
 Rendering the parent would render the child.
 The components from the list above might be nested in this way:

 - App
   - Header
     - Logo
   - NavBar
     - NavLink
   - Content
     - Card
   - Footer

 Components can also be reused.
 Rather than writing a new NavLink for each link, or a new card for each card you can reuse the existing Component as often as you like.
 The list above might look like this if our site had three NavLinks and 4 cards.

 - App
   - Header
     - Logo
   - NavBar
     - NavLink
     - NavLink
     - NavLink
   - Content
     - Card
     - Card
     - Card
     - Card
   - Footer